streamcircle/docs.tween.ly/src/content/docs/user-guide/workspaces-overview.md

 ---
 title: Workspaces Overview
-description: Understanding private and shared workspaces, roles, transactions, and asset management.
+description: Understanding personal and shared workspaces, roles, transactions, and asset management.
 ---

 A **workspace** is a **private (Personal) or shared space** where users manage **graphics files, assets, and coin transactions**.
 Workspaces allow **collaboration, file organization, and asset sharing** within a team or an individual environment.